bjin/ctrld-font/README.md

 |  | U+EE12  | layout-full-white
 |  | U+EE13  | layout-grid-white

-The following are only available in 16pt font.
+The following are only available in 16pt regular font.

 | | Hex | Name | |
 | :-: | :-: | :- | :- |